jefriedel/discAUC/cran-comments.md

 ## Environment

--   Tested and built in x86_64, mingw32
+-   Initial build in x86_64, mingw32
--   Tested on Linux with Travis CI.
+-   Version 1.0.0 build in aarch64-apple-darwin20
--   R version 4.1.0 (2021-05-18)
+-   R version 4.2.1 (2022-06-23)

 ## R CMD check results

--   This is the first submission for this package.
+-   This is an updated for this package.
--   With R CMD check there were no ERRORs, WARNINGs, or NOTEs.
+-   There were no errors, warnings, or notes.
--   Travis CI default returned no ERRORs, WARNINGs, or NOTEs.
+-   No errors, warnings, or notes from check on win-builder.r-project.org